-This assessment serves to provide additional technical analysis to fully respond to SCAQMD and CARBs concerns regarding assessment of Project GHG emissions.
-MHC utilized the CalEEMod input file that was included as part of the DEIR as the basis for this supplemental GHG assessment.
+Notwithstanding the technical adequacy of the DEIR and underlying Appendix C-1, this assessment serves to provide additional technical analysis to fully respond to SCAQMD and CARBs concerns.
+Urban Crossroads, Inc. utilized the CalEEMod input file that was included as part of the DEIR as a basis for the supplemental assessment.

-1.4 UPDATED CALEEMOD ASSESSMENT
+UPDATED CALEEMOD ASSESSMENT